Special Session Submission: CLOSED

 JAWRA is planning this Featured Collection

-as well as an ongoing Featured Series to build on a track of peer reviewed paper sessions planned for the AWRA 2021 Summer Specialty Conference on Connecting Land and Water for Healthy Communities.
-To propose a peer reviewed article for inclusion in the forthcoming JAWRA Land and Water Featured Collection and ongoing Features Series please contact firstname.lastname@example.org
+for February 2022 as well as an ongoing Featured Series to highlight and build upon contributions from this AWRA 2021 Summer Specialty Conference on Connecting Land and Water for Healthy Communities.
+To propose a peer reviewed article for inclusion in the forthcoming JAWRA Land and Water Featured Collection and ongoing Featured Series, please contact [email protected]

 with a copy to [email protected]